carpentries-incubator/scons-novice/episodes/02-sconscript-files.md

 scons: Reading SConscript files ...
 scons: done reading SConscript files.
 scons: Building targets ...
-scons: `isles.dat' is up to date.
+scons: `.' is up to date.
 scons: done building targets.
 ```

-Many build managers, such as [GNU Make](../episodes/01-intro.md#gnu-make) use timestamps to track
+This is a surprising result if you are already familiar with other build managers.
+Many build
-the state of source and target files.
-If we were using GNU Make, Make would have re-created the
+managers, such as [GNU Make](../episodes/01-intro.md#gnu-make) use timestamps to track the state of
-`isles.dat` file.
+source and target files.
+If we were using Make, Make would have re-created the `isles.dat` file.

 By default SCons computes content signatures from the file content to track the state of source and
 target files.
 If the content of a file has not changed, it is considered up-to-date and SCons will